fishaudio/fish-speech/README.md

     </a>
 </div>

-This codebase and all models are released under CC-BY-NC-SA-4.0 License.
+This codebase is released under Apache License and all model weights are released under CC-BY-NC-SA-4.0 License.
 Please refer to [LICENSE](LICENSE) for more details.

 ---
 ## Fish Agent